This quick and easy meal is a regular at lunchtime for me, but with one simple addition it is versatile enough to enjoy for dinner too.

 - You can make this meal a lot more convenient (as I do) with shortcut ingredients like the Very Lazy range available here in the UK.

-- For a big change of flavor, replace the chicken with a couple of salmon fillets.
+- For a big change of flavour, replace the chicken with a couple of salmon fillets.

 - Other vegetables to consider throwing into the mix: broccoli (tenderstem or regular), bok choy, snow peas and water chestnuts.